Capitol State Forest

 • Trails are open to foot traffic year-round.

 • E-bikes (motorized assist bikes) are not allowed on non-motorized shared-use trails in Capitol Forest.
-E-bikes are allowed on Capitol Forest motorized trails and at the North Slope mountain biking area near Gray’s Harbor ORV park.
+E-bikes are allowed on Capitol Forest motorized trails and roads open to motor vehicles.

 • Dogs are allowed in Capitol Forest but must be kept on a leash.
 Horseback riders may bring unleashed dogs if they are controlled by voice command.